-- You are using a PC with Windows 7, Windows Vista, Windows 2000, or Windows XP with Service Pack 2, and with a wired Ethernet connection, not a wireless connection. - You have an Internet service connection through an Internet Service Provider (ISP). - You have the configuration information provided by your ISP.
+- You are using a Mac or a PC with Windows 7, Windows Vista, Windows 2000 or Windows XP, with a wired Ethernet connection, not a wireless connection. - You have an Internet service connection through an Internet Service Provider (ISP). - You have the configuration information provided by your ISP.